London art exchange lets collectors buy shares of a Banksy

 My Art Invest does not monitor or manage the trades, choosing, like eBay, to let market forces play out.

-"I wanted to put my two favorite things, art and finance, into the same concept," he said.
+"I wanted to put my two favourite things, art and finance, into the same concept," he said.

 In France, the exchange traded a Jeff Koons sculpture called "Blue Balloon Dog", with shares launched at 55 euros each and later trading at 200 euros, as well as "Rome Pays Off" by Jean-Michel Basquiat, whose shares climbed from 200 euros to 350 euros.